lexming/lexming.github.io/_posts/2022-07-09-headless-raspberry-pi.md

 This can be used to automatically reboot the system in case of problems.
 For instance, if the system hangs due to out-of-memory errors.

-1. Edit `/boot/config.txt` in Raspberry Pi OS (Raspbian) or `/boot/firmware/config.txt` in Ubuntu and append the following to enable the watchdog timer
+1. Append the following settings to the boot configuration file to enable the watchdog timer
     ```
-    [pi4]
-    # Enable watchdog
     dtparam=watchdog=on
     ```
     {: file="/boot/config.txt" }